-Relevance Description a) Ryder has developed a "Go To Market" outreach strategy that targets key national accounts and customers and has delivered joint training with OEMs to national and local Ryder sales teams. b) This outreach strategy has had a high impact on strategy and financial planning.
-Operating Impacted a) Ryder has included compliance in our operating costs planning.
-In addition, we include potential savings fro costs projects. b) Operating costs have had a medium-low impact to our strategy and financial planning. a) Ryder has included compliance in our operating costs planning.
-In addition, we include potential savings from efficiency projects. b) Operating costs have had a medium-low impact to our strategy and financial planning. a) Ryder invests in state-of-the-art vehicles, fleet management and diagnostic technologies that expand these capabilities and maximize vehicle performance, cargo routing, fuel usage, and driving skills. b) Capital expenditures/capital allocation has had a medium-high impact to our strategy and financial planning. a) Identified risks and opportunities from acquisitions and divestments have not impacted strategy and financial planning. b) Acquisitions and divestments have had no impact to our strategy and financial planning.
-Access to Not impacted a) Identified risks and opportunities from access to capital have not impact to our strategy and financial planning. a) Identified risks and opportunities from access to capital have not impacted strategy and financial planning. b) Access to capital has had no impact to our strategy and financial planning.
+Relevance Description Revenues Impacted for some suppliers, facilities, or product lines a) Ryder has developed a "Go To Market" outreach strategy that targets key national accounts and customers and has delivered joint training with OEMs to national and local Ryder sales teams. b) This outreach strategy has had a high impact on strategy and financial planning.
+Operating costs Impacted a) Ryder has included compliance in our operating costs planning.
+In addition, we include potential savings from efficiency projects. b) Operating costs have had a medium-low impact to our strategy and financial planning.
+Capital expenditures / capital allocation Impacted for some suppliers, facilities, or product lines a) Ryder invests in state-of-the-art vehicles, fleet management and diagnostic technologies that expand these capabilities and maximize vehicle performance, cargo routing, fuel usage, and driving skills. b) Capital expenditures/capital allocation has had a medium-high impact to our strategy and financial planning.
+Acquisitions and divestments Not impacted a) Identified risks and opportunities from acquisitions and divestments have not impacted strategy and financial planning.

+b) Acquisitions and divestments have had no impact to our strategy and financial planning.
+Access to capital Not impacted a) Identified risks and opportunities from access to capital have not impacted strategy and financial planning. b) Access to capital has had no impact to our strategy and financial planning.
 Assets Impacted for some suppliers, facilities, or product lines a) The Ryder Risk Management team has developed an Asset Protection Manual for Ryder operating facilities.
 The manual provides guidance on how to maintain optimum, safe working conditions year round and to prepare the facility for the annual Engineering Surveys. b) Assets have had a medium impact to our strategy and financial planning.
-Liabilities Not impacted a) Identified risks and opportunities from liabilities have impact to our strategy and financial planning. a) Identified risks and opportunities from liabilities have not impacted strategy and financial planning. b) Liabilities have had no impact to our strategy and financial planning.
-Other We have not identified any risks or opportunities.
-No other risks or opportunities.
-No other risks or opportunities.
+Liabilities Not impacted a) Identified risks and opportunities from liabilities have not impacted strategy and financial planning. b) Liabilities have had no impact to our strategy and financial planning.
+Other We have not identified any risks or opportunities No other risks or opportunities.